Global Cooperation on

-The vision of the GATE initiative: A world where every girl and boy, woman and man in need has access to high quality affordable assistive products to lead a healthy, productive and dignified life.
+The vision of the GATE initiative: A world where everyone in need has high-quality, affordable assistive products to lead a healthy, productive and dignified life.

 The GATE initiative has only one goal: to improve access to high-quality affordable assistive products globally.
 To achieve this, the GATE initiative will focus on four interlinked activities (4P):